 Tropical cyclones are the storms of a thousand names; each refers to a different stage of development, but all include the term "tropical" (which refers to their formation at tropical latitudes and within maritime tropical (mT) air masses).
 Not knowing the differences between each could put you at greater risk during hurricane season.
 But not to worry!
 The following list (in order of increasing intensity) will help keep you cyclone literate.

-All tropical cyclones begin (and end) as extratropical.
+Tropical cyclones begin (and end) as extratropical.
 That is, they resemble low pressure systems, complete with a warm and cold front.

 How, then, does a harmless "low" begin to transition into a damaging hurricane?
 There are two requirements necessary to make any cyclone tropical: (1) latent heat energy to power the storm and (2) a warm core.
 Extratropical cyclones have neither of these; they're powered by temperature contrasts between warm and cold air masses, and cold temperatures are found at their core.
 But by traveling over warm waters, extratropical systems can quickly strengthen into tropical disturbances or tropical storms (more on this later).